bezmoradi/tutorials/go/16-pointer.md

 +-----------------------+
 ```

 As shown above, the `updateName` function does not have its own copy of `Go` value; instead it has a reference to the memory bucket that the variable `name` is kept in.
-Now that we figured it out how the stack memory works, its's time to take a peek at some scenarios that we need to get help from the heap memory.
+Now that we figured it out how the stack memory works, it's time to take a peek at some scenarios that we need to get help from the heap memory.

 ```go
 package main